momentum-cohort-2019-05/w2d3-word-frequency-dwcope3/README.md

 # Word Frequency
+#going to need to split the file to make each word into a list
 ## Directions

 In this project, you will use `open` to read in a text file and calculate the frequency of words in that file.